 Now that you know how to get to the Sian Ka’an Biosphere Reserve, let’s take a look at what to do in this remarkable place.

 What to do in the Sian Ka’an Biosphere Reserve

-The ‘river float’ on the main lagoon, found after the path from Muyil is also a pleasantly relaxing thing to do.
-The journey is around 3 hours total but you’ll see some amazing things, including freshwater dolphins!
+There is also the ‘river float’ on the main lagoon, found after the path from Muyil is also a pleasantly relaxing thing to do.
+The journey is around 3 hours in total but you’ll see some amazing things, including freshwater dolphins!

 In Summary, visiting the Sian Ka’an Biosphere Reserve should definitely be on everyone’s to-do list while visiting Tulum, if you’re in the area for more than a week that is.
 Give yourself at least 2-3 days to explore this magnificent landscape and you won’t be disappointed.